 Real estate virtual assistants are business administrators who serve as a property manager or owner’s second in command.
 While in-house assistants traditionally handle work like filing, organizing, and greeting visitors, virtual assistants handle tasks remotely.
 Basically, a virtual assistant can handle any responsibilities that can be done on a computer.

 Every task you outsource to virtual assistants results in more time you have to complete more pressing tasks.
 While having an attitude of “I’ll do it myself” is admirable, it’s often not feasible.
 In fact, it’s more cost-effective to pay a real estate virtual assistant to take care of repetitive tasks than to spend hours a day doing them yourself!
+And while investing in AI chatbot technology to handle inquiries and frequently asked questions, they lack the personal touch that a virtual assistant can bring.

 You likely spend most of your day scheduling meetings, making calls, following up with leads, and organizing paperwork.
 Instead, you can hand these tasks over to a virtual assistant.
 As a result, you can spend more time closing deals and focusing on tenant retention.